| Size: |

 While tenderloin bison steaks are tremendously tender, they’re also less marbled.
 Pump up the flavor of your steaks with pan-sauces like a shallot red-wine reduction, or rub on herbs and spices before cooking for a savory crust.
 Bison pairs well with rich, rustic flavors like chile peppers, beer, cumin, red wine, rosemary, and sage.

 In general, bison meat can be cooked as you would similar cuts of beef and substituted in beef recipes.
 The only important consideration is to take its faster cooking rate into account so it doesn’t overcook and dry out.
-Because bison is much higher in protein and also a little denser in texture, you’re likely to get full with smaller portions.
+Chefs also typically try to avoid cooking lean game meats past medium rare, as their higher iron content can make them gamier as they get more Well Done.

 How to Tell Steak Doneness By Feel